 90% of tea produced on the island is been exported to all corners in the world, while a portion of tea produced on the island remains in Sri Lanka for the consumption.
 The Tea industry is under the purview of the tea development authority, which is a government institution, and it regulates all aspects of tea industry and maintains the quality of tea sold under the emblem of CEYLON TEA.

-What are the best places for a Sri Lanka tea plantation tour?
+What are the best popular plantations for Sri Lanka tea plantation tour?

 Accommodation of Sri Lanka tea plantation tour